Beware of Sticks: How Outdoor Fun Can Turn Dangerous For Dogs

 dog stick dangers

 Odin, a 5-year-old English Springer Spaniel, was out playing in his backyard when things took a dramatic turn.
 His family heard him cry out and found Odin with a 12-inch stick impaled in his chest.
 Thankfully, Odin’s family acted fast and rushed him to DoveLewis, where he underwent emergency surgery.
-He’s now home and doing great, but his story highlights a danger that many pet owners don’t realize exists.
+He’s now home and doing great, but his story highlights a danger that many of us don’t realize exists.

 Many pet owners associate sticks with fetch, but the risks extend far beyond that game.
 Here are some dangers to consider:

-• Mouth Impalement: Dogs can easily impale themselves on sticks while running with them while playing fetch, leading to severe mouth and throat injuries.
+• Mouth Impalement: Dogs can easily impale themselves on sticks while running with them or while playing fetch, leading to severe mouth and throat injuries.

 • Hiking Hazards: Navigating wooded trails exposes dogs to fallen branches, which can cause puncture wounds or internal injuries if a dog trips, slips, or runs into a branch.